gnugal314/aws-clf-c02-study-guide/aws-clf-c02-study-guide/templates/scenario_analysis.md

 * continuous improvement
 * monitoring
+* procedures
 * operations
-* procedures

 ### Why This Is Correct

-Operational Excellence focuses on monitoring, automation, and continual improvement.
+The Operational Excellence pillar focuses on monitoring, automation, and process improvement.

-### Eliminate Similar Pillars
+### Similar Services to Eliminate

 | Pillar            | Why Eliminate      |
 | ----------------- | ------------------ |